MicrosoftDocs/dynamics365smb-docs/business-central/bi-examples-custom-financial-reports.md

 > [!TIP]
 > This example shows a summarized income statement, where each line is a group of related incomes statement accounts.
 Your report’s level of summarization is up to you.
 Good financial report design attempts to provide enough detail to tell the story of financial performance without detailing every account.
 Avoid creating an income statement that's a categorized trial balance.
 It can be hard for people to digest such a large amount of information.

-Continue to add balance sheet sections as shown in the following table.
+Continue to add income statement sections as shown in the following table.
 You can incorporate your own account groupings to create or replicate your company’s method of displaying accounts.

 The last line of this report is a check figure that the report complies with the accounting equation where Assets = Liabilities + Equity.
 The result of this check figure should always be zero.
 If it isn't zero, it's a good indication that there's a problem: